John Watts (British Army officer): Northern Ireland

-There are two overlapping perspectives on Watts’ role in Northern Ireland: a long-term perspective, looking at a conflict that ranged from 1969 to 2007; and a short-term perspective revolving around the high-profile public commitment of the SAS to Northern Ireland between 1976 and 1978.
+There are two overlapping perspectives on Watts's role in Northern Ireland: a long-term perspective, looking at a conflict that ranged from 1969 to 2007; and a short-term perspective revolving around the high-profile public commitment of the SAS to Northern Ireland between 1976 and 1978.

 Taking a long-term perspective, British troops were first deployed in Northern Ireland in August 1969 as public disorder became commonplace.
 The British army were unprepared for what was to follow: no one expected an insurgency in 1969, and intelligence was woefully inadequate.
 The army resorted to heavy-handed tactics taken from its post-colonial experience, for example ‘deep interrogation’ and internment.
 This led to unprecedented levels of violence in the province.

 A covert intelligence gathering operation, MRF, was set up in 1971 by the army, but was compromised and had to be shut down in 1973.
 Subsequent intelligence operations proliferated, were poorly coordinated, and inefficient.
-According to one commentator, “by mid 1978 an IRA suspect might have been under observations from one of 14 Company’s three detachments, one of four SAS troops, or the seven Army Close Observation Platoons, the Special Patrol Group’s Bronze Section, or one of several squads from E4A…their use…driven by the personalities of various security chiefs”.
+According to one commentator, “by mid 1978 an IRA suspect might have been under observations from one of 14 Company's three detachments, one of four SAS troops, or the seven Army Close Observation Platoons, the Special Patrol Group's Bronze Section, or one of several squads from E4A…their use…driven by the personalities of various security chiefs”.

 Throughout the 1970s there was a gradual transition from army-controlled counter-insurgency to police-controlled counter-terrorism.
-In 1977, a new policy of ‘police primacy’ put the RUC at the forefront of security operations, reducing the regular Army’s role, and centring security policy on separating terrorists from their communities.
-Operations eventually became ‘intelligence-led’ and ‘intelligence-driven’ to an extent far greater than seen in any other British counter-insurgency operation.
+In 1977, a new policy of "police primacy" put the RUC at the forefront of security operations, reducing the regular Army's role, and centring security policy on separating terrorists from their communities.
+Operations eventually became "intelligence-led" and "intelligence-driven" to an extent far greater than seen in any other British counter-insurgency operation.
 By the end of the 1970s, 1 in 8 of British regular army personnel in Northern Ireland were directly involved in intelligence operations.

 The SAS had a covert role in Northern Ireland throughout the 1970s.
 There was such sensitivity about their public deployment that when they became responsible for selection and training of the Special Reconnaissance Unit (SRU), set up in 1973, they did so from bases in England.
 The SRU later became known as the 14th Intelligence Company, and then the Intelligence and Security Group (ISG), or Company.
 SAS troops may have been ‘re-cap-badged’ to take part in these and other operations.
 Activities from this time are deliberately murky, details are hard to verify, and even today there are conflicting accounts.
 Watts would have been one of the people overseeing these covert activities in his role as Director SAS from 1975 to 1979 (and perhaps earlier when at the MoD in 1974).